krystinli/Legoland/modelling/01_Regression_vs_Classification.md

 ## 1) Regression
-- Make predictions on continuous dep variables with the assistance and knowledge from independent variables
+Make predictions on continuous dependent variables with the knowledge from independent variables:
-- The goal is to find the line of best fit, to be used to predict the output for continuous dependent variables
+- The goal is to find the best fitting line, to be used to predict the output Y (continuous dependent variables)
-- Examples of continuous values: house prices 🏚️, age 👵, and salary 💰
+- Examples: house prices 🏚️, age 👵, and salary 💰

 ## 2) Classification